graciellehigino/the-return-of-the-fleas/manuscript.md

 the longitudinal spread of PCDp, the history of both hosts and parasites seems to have a clear path of migration and diversification from south-central Eurasia towards the north.
 This history is also sustained by the metaweb betadiversity
-metrics: even though the Ural Mountains do not play the same part as for PCDc, they sum up to the information unveiled by PCDp to describe a very likely biogeographic history.
+metrics: with a distinguished *$\beta$s* group at the south of the Ural Mountains suggesting higher species richness and common origin, followed towards north by gradual changes in interactions and composition, they sum up to the information unveiled by PCDp to describe a very likely biogeographic history.

 By describing how the phylogenetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there